Rhett & Link: Good Mythical Morning

 After the end of The Mythical Show on July 11, 2013, the duo continued with the Good Mythical Morning series, now with an addition to the main GMM episode—Good Mythical More ("the show after the show") uploaded simultaneously to a separate channel in addition to their GMM channel.
 The 'Good Mythical More' episodes held on to their 'improvised on the spot' nature from earlier season of GMM while the main episodes became more and more structured.
 Season 6 of Good Mythical Morning premiered on July 14, 2014, with a new introduction sequence with animation by Digital Twigs and music by Pomplamoose.
 Several notable personalities, including PewDiePie, Mayim Bialik, Shay Mitchell, Bill Hader, Amy Schumer, and Daniel Radcliffe have been guests on the show.

 The 1000th episode of Good Mythical Morning was uploaded on the morning of October 13, 2016 (4 years, 9 months, and 4 days after the first episode aired on January 9, 2012).
-The video was titled "1000th Episode Celebration Special" and has received 3.33 million views as of October 17, 2024.
+The video was titled "1000th Episode Celebration Special" and has received 3.33 million views as of January 26, 2026.
 On October 19, the first episode of the YouTube Red original show Rhett & Link's Buddy System aired on the Good Mythical Morning channel.
 On July 23, 2021, the 2000th episode of Good Mythical Morning was uploaded, marking 9 years, 6 months and 14 days since the first episode aired on January 9, 2012, and 4 years, 9 months and 10 days since the premiere of the 1000th episode on October 13, 2016.
-The video was titled "2000th Episode Celebration Special" and has received over 1.88 million views as of October 17, 2024.
+The video was titled "2000th Episode Celebration Special" and has received over 1.9 million views as of January 26, 2026.
+Their 3000th episode, "3,000th Episode Celebration Special", released on March 13, 2026, was mostly focused on Chief Creative Officer Stevie Wynne Levine's departure from the show and company after thirteen years.

 In October 2021, they debuted a spin-off of GMM titled Good Mythical Evening, a pay-per-view livestream event that was not available on YouTube.
 Rhett & Link described the show as a "decidedly R-rated spin on 'Good Mythical Morning' [...] featuring cursing, drinking, and adult situations galore."
 The first edition sold more than 70,000 tickets.
 The event was announced to be returning in September 2022, available on Moment House.

+Beginning September 2026, new episodes of Good Mythical Morning, Mythical Kitchen and Last Meals, started simultaneously releasing on Netflix.